clarizalooktech/bash-shell-scripting-task2/README.md

 To view the shell scripts:

-1. Click the "plothistogram.sh" file.
+1. Click the "plothistogram.sh" and "ploturltrend.sh" files.
-2. Download the "html-file.zip" file on your desktop and upzip to see html file.
+2. To view the output of the program, check the html files (or jpeg files)